Miami Modern architecture

 Miami Modernist architecture, or MiMo, is a regional style of architecture that developed in South Florida during the post-war period.
 The style was internationally recognized as a regionalist response to the International Style.
 It can be seen in most of the larger Miami and Miami Beach resorts built after the Great Depression.
 Because MiMo styling was not just a response to international architectural movements but also to client demands, themes of glamour, fun, and material excess were added to otherwise stark, minimalist, and efficient styles of the era.
+MiMo can be described as having decorative breeze blocks, smooth corners, flat roofs, the use of glass, and an overall tropical aesthetic.
 The style can be most observed today in Middle and Upper Miami Beach along Collins Avenue, as well as along the Biscayne Boulevard corridor starting from around Midtown, through the Design District and into the Upper Eastside.

 The term MiMo has only recently been associated with the style.
 Popularity of the term is credited to Miami Beach resident Randall C. Robinson and interior designer Teri D'Amico.
 Principal examples of MiMo include the Fontainebleau Hotel, Eden Roc, Seacoast Towers, Deauville, and Di Lido hotels by famed architect Morris Lapidus; Norman Giller's Carillon Hotel, which was voted Miami Beach's "Hotel of the Year" in 1959; and the original Diplomat Hotel in Hollywood, Florida.
+Giller designed numerous hotels that added many stylish characteristics to Miami, even describing it as "light", "floating", and "whimsy."
+Giller's designs gave Miami some architectural identity during a rapid growth of tourism after the war.
+These designs were climate-ready with relaxing designs.
+This kind of modernism was just what the public needed after World War II, and it is what drew so many tourists towards the city.